-T-Mobile shares Q1 2012 results, reports net customer additions of 187,000Alex Wagner - Deputy Managing Editor, News Desk
+T-Mobile shares Q1 2012 results, reports net customer additions of 187,000Alex Wagner - Editorial Director of News and Content

 This morning T-Mobile announced its first quarter 2012 results, making it the last of the four major U.S. carriers to do so.
 In all, T-Mobile says that it added 187,000 customers in the first quarter of the year, which is a nice increase from its loss of 526,000 customers in Q4 2011 and 99,000 customers in Q1 2011.
 Branded net contract customer losses were 510,000 for Q1 2012, which is an improvement of 28 percent from Q4 2011.
 T-Mobile says that it finished out Q1 2012 with 33.4 million customers, an increase from the 33.2 million it served at the end of Q4 2011.